zzzprojects/learn-orm/tutorials/dapper-contrib/environment-setup.md

 To start using the **Dapper.Contrib** in your application, you will need to install the [Dapper.Contrib](https://www.nuget.org/packages/Dapper.Contrib) NuGet package.

-So let's open the Visual Studio and create a new project.
+Let's open the Visual Studio and create a new project.

 <img src="images/setup-1.png" alt="Create a new project">